steven-halla/casino_hell/README.md

 there is a bug I htink the last can you picked isn't being reset in the list on refresh need sound effects for items that you cant buy like in ff6

-need to set life to red when low on all screens

 fix TEXTBOX class similiar to NPC textz box for wrapping